Edwin Lee Gibson: Early life and education

 Gibson grew up in the South Park neighborhood of Houston.
 He first began pursuing acting at the age of 16, when he appeared in a production of The Wiz, portraying The Tinman.
 Gibson graduated from Empire State University in 2012 with a Bachelor of Arts, and received a Master of Fine Arts from Point Park University.
 He also attended Texas Southern University, studying math and theatre.

 Career

-From 1998 to 2006, Gibson would teach musical theatre in Rye, New York.
+From 1998 to 2006, Gibson taught musical theatre in Rye, New York.
 He began performing on stage, receiving an Obie Award in 2006 for his performance in The Seven.
-Gibson would make guest appearances in television series such as Law & Order: Special Victims Unit, Shameless and Fargo.
+Gibson made guest appearances in television series such as Law & Order: Special Victims Unit, Shameless and Fargo.
 He would be cast in The Bear in October 2021.
-Alongside his castmates, Gibson would win the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series at the 30th Screen Actors Guild Awards.
+Alongside his castmates, Gibson won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series at the 30th Screen Actors Guild Awards.
 In 2022, he appeared as Bill Russell in the HBO series Winning Time: The Rise of the Lakers Dynasty.